ResearchComputing/Dee_Lab_Summer_2021/README.md

 1. Intro to CURC resources
 2. Linux basics and navigating the CURC system
 3. Setting up an Anaconda environment (python and R)
-4. Using CURC JupyterHub
+4. Scheduling batch and interactive jobs on Summit
-5. Scheduling batch and interactive jobs on Summit
+5. CURC JupyterHub, CURC EnginFrame (Demo)
-6. Data transfers (Globus, scp)
+7. Data transfers (Globus, scp) (Demo)
-7. Managing data for your group
+8. Managing data for your group (Discussion)

 ### Prerequisites: